-The next significant support now that it is back below the February 3,397.50 previous all-time high looks like the 3,230-00 range we had previous highlighted as the rally resistance into early June, which was subsequently overrun on the rally extension into early August.
-That newly established 3,504.50 DOWN CPR has a Tolerance to the previous week's 3,509.50 high (on a weekly Closing basis.)
+The next significant support after it traded back below the February 3,397.50 previous all-time high looks like the 3,230-00 range we had previous highlighted as the rally resistance into early June, which was subsequently overrun on the rally extension into early August.
+On the upside, that newly established 3,504.50 DOWN CPR has a Tolerance to the previous week's 3,509.50 high (on a weekly Close) and could be retested if activity above 3,400 is sustained.